akpmohan07/my-masters/secure_software/lab_env/Readme.md

-# 🧠 Secure Programming Debian 32-bit Linux Lab (Docker Setup)
+# 🧠 Lightweight Debian 32-bit Linux Lab (Docker Setup)

 Note: This is setup is tested for MacOs.